 SEM = Standard Error of Mean, MCV = Mean Corpuscular Volume, MCH = Mean Corpuscular Hemoglobin & MCHC = Mean Corpuscular Hemoglobin Concentration

-For haematological indices, the results of the broiler chickens are presented in Table 2, which revealed significant (P<0.05) differences in Packed Cell Volume (PCV), Haemogllobin (Hb), Mean Corpuscular Volume (MCV), White Blood Cell (WBC), lymphocytes and Neutrophils parameters of the broiler chickens fed bovine blood meal processed after 6 hours keeping duration while Red Blood Cells (RBC) Mean Corpuscular Haemoglobin Concentration (MCHC), Eosinophil, Basophil and Monocytes showed no significant (P>0.05) difference.
-Amongst the treatments, T4 (3% inclusion level) recorded significant (P<0.05) difference in PCV (43.38%), Hb (11.00g/dl), MCV (163.7) WBC (17.91 x 103/l) Lymphocytes (49.00% and Neutrophil) (59.00%).
+For hematological indices, the results revealed significant (P<0.05) differences in PCV, Hb, MCV, WBC, lymphocytes, and Neutrophils of the broiler chickens fed BBM processed 6 hours post-keeping while RBC, MCHC, Eosinophil, Basophil, and Monocytes showed no significant differences.
+Amongst the treatments, T4 (3%) recorded significant (P<0.05) differences in PCV, Hb, MCV, WBC, Lymphocytes, and Neutrophils.
 Significant values and trends were also observed across the treatments as the inclusion levels increased.
-All the aforementioned haematological indices were within the normal ranges reported by Mitruka and Rawnsley (1977) except MCV and Neutrophils which indicated significantly higher values than normal ranges in contrast to the reported standard values of Mitruka and Rawnsley (1977).
-It also agrees with the findings of Maidala et al., (2014) and the Ozung et al., (2014).
+All the hematological indices were within the normal ranges reported by Mitruka and Rawnsley (1977) except MCV and Neutrophils which indicated significantly (P<0.05) higher values than normal ranges in contrast to the values of Mitruka and Rawnsley (1977).
+It also agrees with the findings of Maidala et al., (2014) and Ozung et al., (2014).

-Haematological values of PCV, Hb and MCV in this study may be attributed to the nutritional content of the blood and the processing method used.
-Blood meals is a rich source of Iron of high Lamidi et al., (2014) as reported by Mulik (2014), and Iron is an essential component of the heme present in the structure of haemoglobin an agent responsible for oxygen transport to tissues.
-The result of the present has confinement the report of Maidala et al., (2014) who that haematological parameters significant diagnostic values are those of PCV, Hb and RBC as well as the report of Fasina et al., (2010) who posited that the corpuscular elements of the blood have been a reliable indicator of the metabolic state of the experimental animals.
-Pertaining to Hb, value for T4 (11.00g/dl) recorded as the highest in this study also fell within the normal ranges reported by Mitruka and Rawnsley (1977); aligned with values of Owen and Amakiri (2014) and Lamidi et al., (2014) both of which reported that high Hb values are associated with high feed conversion efficiency, which might be responsible for the appreciable growth performance observed in broiler chickens of the present study.
-Additionally, the significantly higher values in T4 (3%) is in agreement with the study of Anoh and Akpet (2013) who posited that 3.5% of blood meal recommended for poultry diets is the best for improved growth performance, thus inclusion level beyond 5% may be deleterious to growth and haemato-serum indicators.
+PCV, Hb, and MCV in this study may be attributed to the nutritional content of the blood and the processing method used.
+BBM is a rich source of iron as reported by Lamidi et al., (2014) and Mulik (2014), and iron is an essential component of the heme present in hemoglobin an agent responsible for oxygen transport to tissues.
+The result has confinement the report of Maidala et al., (2014) who reported that hematological parameters' significant diagnostic values are those of PCV, Hb, and RBC, as well as Fasina et al., (2010) who posited that the corpuscular elements of the blood have been a reliable indicator of the metabolic state of the experimental animals.
+About Hb, the value for T4 recorded as the highest in this study also fell within the normal ranges reported by Mitruka and Rawnsley (1977); aligned with values of Owen and Amakiri (2014) and Lamidi et al., (2014) both of which reported that high Hb values are associated with high feed conversion efficiency, which might be responsible for the appreciable growth performance observed in broiler chickens.
+The significantly higher values in T4 (3%) were in agreement with Anoh and Akpet (2013) who posited that 3.5% BM recommended for poultry diets is the best for improved performance, thus inclusion level beyond 5% may be deleterious to growth and haemato-serum indicators.